EibSReM/MicrosoftSpeciesClassification/README.md

 ## How-To

-1. (recommended but not absolutely necessary) create and activate own (conda) environment
-2. install packages
+1. Install conda / miniconda if you do not have already (see [here for installation](https://docs.conda.io/en/latest/miniconda.html) of miniconda and [here](https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf) for a conda cheatsheet.
+2. Create a conda environment from the `environment.yml` file by executing
 ```
-conda install pytorch==1.2.0 torchvision==0.4.0 cudatoolkit=10.0 -c pytorch
-pip install pretrainedmodels==0.7.4
-pip install pillow==6.1.0
-pip install progressbar2==3.51.0
-pip install cupy-cuda100==7.3.0
-pip install torchnet==0.0.4
-pip install matplotlib pandas scikit-image
+conda env create -f environment.yml
 ```

-3. Clone this repository
+3. Clone this repository by
 ```
 git clone https://github.com/EibSReM/MicrosoftSpeciesClassification.git
 ```
-and change to respective directory
+and change to respective directory (`cd MicrosoftSpeciesClassification`)

-4. Download pretrained pytorch model mentioned [here](https://github.com/microsoft/SpeciesClassification) (409 MB).
-This is not mandatory since the script also offers the opportunity to download the model if you change the path to the respective hyperlink (included in the script but commented out).
+4. If you want to download the pretrained pytorch model manually you can do so [here](https://github.com/microsoft/SpeciesClassification) (409 MB).
+This is not mandatory since the script also offers the opportunity to download the model automatically.

-5. Download taxonomy file mentioned [here](https://github.com/microsoft/SpeciesClassification)
+5. The same for the taxononmy file that you can download manually [here](https://github.com/microsoft/SpeciesClassification)

 6. Adapt api_root in the `classify_images.py` script.
 It should be the path to the cloned repository.